libra/website/docs/libra-protocol.md

     * A Move bytecode transaction script.
 Here is an example of a [peer-to-peer transaction script](life-of-a-transaction.md#peer-to-peer-transaction-script-and-inputs).
     * An optional list of inputs to the script.
 For a peer-to-peer transaction, the inputs will contain the information about the recipient and the amount transferred to the recipient.
     * An optional list of Move bytecode modules to publish.
-* **Gas price** (in microlibra/gas units) - The amount the sender is willing to pay per unit of [gas](reference/glossary.md#gas), to execute the transaction.
+* **Gas price** (in microlibra/gas units) - The amount the sender is willing to pay per unit of [gas](reference/glossary.md#gas) to execute the transaction.
 Gas is a way to pay for computation and storage.
 A gas unit is an abstract measurement of computation with no inherent real-world value.
 * **Maximum gas amount** - The maximum units of gas the transaction is allowed to consume.
 * **Sequence number** - An unsigned integer that must be equal to the sequence number stored under the sender's account.
 * **Expiration time** - The time after which the transaction ceases to be valid.
 * **Signature** - The digital signature of the sender.

-The transaction script is an arbitrary program that encodes the logic of a transaction, and interacts with resources published in the distributed database of the Libra blockchain.
+The transaction script is an arbitrary program that encodes the logic of a transaction and interacts with resources published in the distributed database of the Libra blockchain.

 ### Ledger State